Giovanni Giacomo De Rossi

 The Rossi firm continued to flourish through several generations.
 In 1738 it was renamed Calcografia Camerale.
 More than 100 years later, in 1870 the Calcografia Camerale was again renamed Tegia Calcografica which it remained until 1945.
 Today the former Rossi press is known as the Calcografia Nazionale and is a free museum located at 6 Via della Stamperia, Rome.
 The print and printing plate collections of the Calcografia Nazionale is among the largest and most important in the world.

-According to Burden, it is not known whether De Rossi's work had Sanson's permission or whether it was direct plagiarism - either way, Sanson is often credited in the decorative title cartouches.
+According to Burden, it is not known whether De Rossi's work had Sanson's permission or was direct plagiarism - either way, Sanson is often credited in the decorative title cartouches.